chrisc88/chrisc88.github.io/Resume.md

 ---------
 **GolfNow, Golf Business Solutions** Oct 2016 - Present

-*Lead Business Analyst*
+*Lead FinTech Business Analyst*

-- Leading the venture into payments processing with an adoption increase from 0 to 901 clients YTD
+- Lead contributor to increasing client adoption by 969, and increasing processing volume by $461 MM since 2019

+- Leading a team of four to manage all card present & card not present disputes on behalf of our merchant partners

 - Research & gather requirements for converting eMAF files into C-level reporting

-- Self-taught VBA macros to compile interim reporting for C-level stakeholders quickly and efficiently
+- Self-taught VBA macros to compile interim reporting for C-level stakeholders when we did not have data service resources

 - Conduct user interviews to write concise requirements for end user transactional and settlement reporting

 - Perform quarterly audits of transactional interchange rates to identify where I can increase revenue while cutting costs for our clients

-- Actively manage card present & card not present disputes for all 901 clients

 - Assess ACH rejections and reach out to clients to rectify